Home > Resources > Mac record screen and audio

 for Windows | for macOS

-The software is an incredibly powerful screen and audio recording tool and gives users ability to record the screen using a Mac that includes the computer sound.
+The software is an incredibly powerful Mac screen and audio recorder and gives users ability to create a screen video recording that includes the computer audio from Mac.
 The microphone option lets you decide whether your screen recording has your own voice or not, so you can narrate instructions if need be.
 There's also noise reduction function comes included in an attempt to mute any surrounding sounds in the audio recording.

-Select Video Recorder to take a macOS recording of screen plus it's audio.
+Select Video Recorder to take a video from Mac screen plus its audio.

 • Open the video screen you'd like to record with Mac.